MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/update-rollout-timeline.md

 > [!IMPORTANT]
 >
 > - The 1-month grace period is a production-ready preview feature that applies to [Microsoft-localized environments](../compliance/apptest-countries-and-translations.ms).
 It doesn't apply to partner-localized environments, which have a 3-month grace period that is expected to end in the first half of March 2025.
+Learn more about the preview feature at [Manage environment updates more flexibly](/dynamics365/release-plan/2024wave2/smb/dynamics365-business-central/manage-environment-updates-more-flexibly).
 >
 > - Production-ready previews are subject to [supplemental terms of use](https://go.microsoft.com/fwlink/?linkid=2189520).